Skip to content

 if summary is not None:

-This is a good fit when you want both a compact diagnosis in your run metadata and the full TraceML summary JSON attached to the run.
+This is a good fit when you want a compact diagnosis in your run metadata.

-That attached JSON is also a good input for traceml compare later.
+That attached JSON is a good input for traceml compare later.

 Compare runs later